 Tips:

-- When identifying delegator responsibilities, consider any opportunities for learning, development and support that are helpful for the delegatees.
+• When identifying delegator responsibilities, consider any opportunities for learning, development, and support that are helpful for the delegatees.

-- Describe the anticipated impact of fulfilling each requirement in a way that allows you to define specific metrics to assess whether or not that impact has been achieved, so that the delegator’s work can be reviewed and developed when necessary.
+• Don’t describe the tasks that the delegator is responsible for taking care of but rather the requirements that those tasks are meant to fulfill, and in a way that allows you to define specific metrics to assess whether or not that requirement has been fulfilled, so that the delegator’s work can be reviewed and developed when necessary.

-- As a delegator, keep track of, and fulfill the responsibilities you have agreed to take on or keep.
+• As a delegator, keep track of and fulfill the responsibilities you have agreed to take on or keep.

-Competencies, qualities and skills
+Competencies, Qualities, and Skills

-Record any information that helps people to understand the competencies, qualities or skills that delegatees need to have or develop, to account successfully for this domain.
+Record any information that helps people to understand the competencies, qualities, or skills that delegatees need to have or develop, to account successfully for this domain.
 If not obvious, include an explanation of why a particular competence, quality of skill is relevant (which requirement it fulfills).

 Examples: